MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/client-notification.md

 ### Evaluate device health attestation

 Trigger Windows 10 clients to check and send their latest device health state.
 For more information, see [Health attestation](../../servers/manage/health-attestation.md).

+### Check conditional access compliance

+Trigger clients to check compliance for conditional access policies.
+For more information, see [Conditional access](../../../comanage/quickstart-conditional-access.md).

 ### Wake Up